great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_validate_multiple_batches_within_single_checkpoint.md

 ## Convert the list of Batches into a list of Batch Requests

-Since a Checkpoint validates Batch Requests, but only validates the last Batch found in a Batch Request, the next step in this process is to convert the list of Batches into a list of Batch Requests that return the corresponding individual Batch.
+A Checkpoint validates Batch Requests, but only validates the last Batch found in a Batch Request.
+You'll need to convert the list of Batches into a list of Batch Requests that return the corresponding individual Batch.

 ```python name="tests/integration/docusaurus/validation/checkpoints/how_to_validate_multiple_batches_within_single_checkpoint.py batch_request_list"
 ```